PaulGreer1/CV_295797_JunSoftDev/README.md

 - Clean architectures using variations of MVC, MVVM, OOP, etc..
     - Loose coupling of components for easier development, maintenance and testing.
-    - Registration of event handlers for notification of events of interest for controller event handlers.
+    - Registration of controller event handlers for notification of events of interest.
     - In-memory storage of input and output data using the same object as that used for registration/notification, to enable easy access by various components of the system.
     - Dependency injection.

 - Test-driven development (TDD)
     - Specification and implementation.
-    - The identification of conditions which form the basis for unit tests, and the declaration of these conditions as tautologies in order to drive the first set of reasoned pseudocode blocks which bring about the conditions before implementation using programming languages.
+    - The identification of conditions which form the basis for unit tests, and the declaration of these conditions as tautologies in order to drive the first set of reasoned pseudocode blocks which bring about post-conditions before implementation in programming language.

 https://github.com/PaulGreer1/TheGardenersWeb/blob/main/database/MethodSpec-getNewId.md